vincentchachere/osticket-prereqs/README.md

 - Open: The `rewrite_amd64_en-US.msi` file when it pops up

-- Check: The Box *'I accpet the terms in the License Agreement'*
+- Check the Box: `I accept the terms in the License Agreement`

 - Click: `Install`